What we're doing

 Our material is a completely sustainable and 100% biodegradable packaging material with the same protective properties as polystyrene that will naturally decompose in your garden or landfill.

 We work together with our clients to create sustainable packaging designs that will easily replace and fit into existing processes.

 Once the packaging is designed, we manufacture the finished product.
 We work with our clients to scale up order quantities and ship globally.

 For clients with inhouse design teams, we supply the raw material directly to their existing packaging manufacturers.
 The transition to our eco friendly material is minimal.

 To date over 100 US cities and 25 countries around the world have initiatives banning single use plastics, and specifically polystyrene

-In 2021 - The European Union Single-Use Plastics Directive will ban 10 single-use plastic products from all 27 countries in the EU.
+In 2021 - The European Union Single-Use Plastics Directive banned 10 single-use plastic products from all 27 countries in the EU.
 This includes polystyrene products.

 In 2025 - The Australian Packaging Covenant will ban all non-reusable, non-recyclable or non-compostable packaging, specifically polystyrene.